 - Restrooms: of course, you can make use of the restrooms.
 Please take into account the following guidelines: make use of the toilets nearby the lecture room, preferably not during breaks.

 - Social distancing and working from home: we also follow the guidelines of RIVM and the national government with regard to working from home.
 This means that you can only meet TIAS employees personally on the campus in Tilburg and Utrecht if they have a necessary program or location-related task.

 - Is it mandatory for students, participants and employees to take a Covid self-test before entering the TIAS premises?
 No, conform government regulations a self-test is always voluntary and is not required nor compulsory for being granted access to classes.
 Students and participants therefore do not need to provide any proof of a negative test result in order to gain access to our buildings in Tilburg and Utrecht.
 TIAS will not check for this either.

 The complete range of programs

-Look here for the complete range of all our programs or check out our online programs.
-Do you have a question about a TIAS course?
+Check out the complete range of all our programs.
+Do you have a question about a TIAS program?
 Contact our program advisers on +31 13 466 8641.

 Further information about the Coronavirus